LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### Bucket
 Amazon S3 stores data as objects within resources called "buckets" which are equivalent to folders.
 Object storage keeps the blocks of data that make up a file together and adds all of its associated metadata to that file.
 We use buckets to separate the different zones in the data lake.
  ### Cluster
+An environment to run data processing in Spark.
+A cluster may be composed of several nodes, which enables to distribute data processing and make it faster.
  ### Container
 See Docker entry.
  ### Crawler